 - Amendments to the Criminal Code to provide criminal penalties for first-time IPR violations.
-Currently, criminal penalties only apply to IPR violations after there has been an administrative violation and an exhaustion of administrative remedies. - Amendments to the Criminal Code to: (a) adopt a "significant amount of use criteria" calculated on the basis of the price of legitimate product, instead of the existing too high threshold based on "large-scale damage" for IPR crimes; and, (b) lowering the actual amount of the current threshold (in Article 158) to commence liability, which is now BR12.1 million (US\$1,415). - Amendments to the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amendments to the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amendments to the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases.
+Currently, criminal penalties only apply to IPR violations after there has been an administrative violation and an exhaustion of administrative remedies. - Amendments to the Criminal Code to: (a) adopt a "significant amount of use criteria" calculated on the basis of the price of legitimate product, instead of the existing too high threshold based on "large-scale damage" for IPR crimes; and, (b) lowering the actual amount of the current threshold to commence liability (in Article 158), which is now BR12.1 million (US\$1,260). - Amendments to the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amendments to the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amendments to the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases.
 At present, a statement from a rights holder is required to commence an administrative case.
-The administrative remedies are applicable for violations of copyright and neighboring rights, including acts of illegal retail sale and distribution. - Amendments to the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases. - Amendments to the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user pirates.
+The administrative remedies are applicable for violations of copyright and neighboring rights, including acts of illegal retail sale and distribution.

-- Amendments to the Copyright Law (2011): (a) to provide an exclusive right of making available to the public for performers and producers of sound recordings (currently a right of remuneration) by amending Article 41(1); (b) subjecting all of the exceptions and limitations to the three-step test of Berne Article 9(2); and (c) limiting the scope of rights (to the public performance right) for state accredited collective management organizations by amending Article 48(2). - Amendments to the Copyright Law (2011) to provide clear protection for pre-existing works and sound recordings.
-Belarusian officials have insisted that this protection already exists.
-While this may be correct, and Article 3 of the 2011 law makes international treaty supersede the copyright and neighboring rights law, Articles 21 (works) and 31 (neighboring rights) covering "public domain" treatment, do not clearly specify how (or what) pre-existing works and recordings are protected.
-It would be helpful to provide statutory clarification by amendment (or decree) to avoid any confusion on the part of police, prosecutors, and judges tasked with enforcement of these rights.
+- Amendments to the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases. - Amendments to the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user pirates. - Amendments to the Copyright Law (2011) to: (a) provide an exclusive right of making available to the public for performers and producers of sound recordings (currently a right of remuneration) by amending Article 41(1); (b) subject all of the exceptions and limitations to the three-step test of Berne Article 9(2); (c) limit the scope of rights to the public performance right for state accredited collective management organizations, by amending Article 48(2); (d) clarify the protection for pre-existing works and sound recordings.
+Belarusian officials have insisted that this latter protection already exists.
+According to Article 3 of the Copyright Law, international treaties supersede the copyright and neighboring rights law, and Articles 21 (works) and 31 (neighboring rights) specify the treatment of the "public domain," but these articles do not specify how (or what) pre-existing works and recordings are protected.
+Statutory clarification on this point by amendment (or decree) would avoid confusion on the part of police, prosecutors and judges tasked with enforcement of these rights.

 Summary of U.S. - Belarus IPR Issues: In January and February 1993, Belarus and the United States exchanged letters to implement a bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
 That agreement entered into force on February 16, 1993.
-It has been nearly 20 years, and still Belarus has not adequately implemented the IPR obligations in that agreement.
+Over 20 years later, Belarus still has not fully implemented the IPR obligations in that agreement.